adraffy/ens-normalize.js/README.md

 ## Building

 * Clone to access `build/`.
-The actual source is in `build/lib-normalize.js`.
+The actual source is in `build/lib-normalize-release.js`.
 You can run this file directly.
 * Run `node build/unicode.js download` to download data from [unicode.org](https://www.unicode.org/Public/).
 * Run `node build/unicode.js parse` to parse those files into JSON files.
 * Run `node build/build-tables.js all` to build compressed rule payloads.
-* Run `node test/test-lib.js build/lib-normalize.js` to test the source template.
-* Run `node build/build.js` to inject the compressed tables into the source template and create `dist/` files.
+* Run `node build/build.js` to inject the compressed tables into the source templates and create multiple `dist/` files.
-* Run `node test/test-lib.js dist/ens-normalize.js` to test the generated library.
+* Run `node test/test-validation-test.js` to test the default library.